 The structural design minor creates a focus on the different types of structures and materials used in design.
 It also introduces related design codes.
 The minor is designed to accommodate students majoring in mechanical engineering technology or mechanical engineering.
-This minor is not available for students majoring in civil engineering technology.

 |CVET-332||Structural Analysis with STAAD|

 |CVET-433||Structural Timber Design|

 Effective fall 2013, RIT converted its academic calendar from quarters to semesters.
 The following content has been made available as reference only.
 Currently matriculated students who began their academic programs in quarters should consult their academic adviser for guidance and course selection.

 The minor focuses on structural design and the analysis of steel, concrete, and wood.
 The minor also explores building codes as they relate to design.